Data Objects

 Section titled “Create and manage data objects”- Add new data objects to your project, specifying a name and the connection where the object lives.

-- Edit existing objects — update names, descriptions, and other properties.
+- Edit existing objects to update names, descriptions, and other properties.

 - Delete objects you no longer need.